 - Day 1: Embrace the numbness.
 It tends to clip the heels of disappointment.

 - Day 3: Write down the next right thing to do and the specific steps required to move forward.

 This structure proved helpful for my situation.
-Obviously, there are no time constraints for the grieving or 1-2-3 formulas for deeper disappointments.
+Obviously, there are no time constraints for those who grieve or a 1-2-3 formula for deeper disappointments.

 Maybe you’re wondering why I didn’t devote the first day to prayer?
 It’s not that I wouldn’t or didn’t want to, but in a way, I couldn’t.
 Numb is numb.
 Instead of beating myself up for it (which I’ve done in the past), I embraced it as tightly as I did my heavenly Father’s love.

 God knows the time required for filtering our emotions down to the point of an offering.

 On the second day, and the following few, I noticed how my prayers were laser-focused on writing.
 Such as, What can I learn from these experiences?
 How should I proceed with the book?
 Should I proceed with the book?